-Subject Costs for Years 7 and 8
+Mandatory Subject Costs for Years 7 and 8

 In some subjects, an additional cost is charged to cover materials and equipment needed by the student.
-The cost is charged at the beginning of the school year for Years 7 and 8 only.
+The cost is added to the students account at the beginning of the school year for Years 7 and 8 only.

 Subjects Year 7 Year 8

-Technology (Mandatory) \$60 \$60
+Technology \$60 \$60

 Visual Arts \$60 \$60